"Annoying" plugins on official list

-RE: "Annoying" plugins on official list - Added by Richard Kuesters about 5 years ago
+RE: "Annoying" plugins on official list - Added by Richard Kuesters over 5 years ago

 Well, now there's another point that no one have questioned before: full compatibility with Redmine.
 I think you're right and non-Redmine native compatible plugins should be, indeed, axed from the directory.
 The others (payed ones, etc, etc); should get a tagging system and/or icons, which most of the users in this thread have agreed already.

 RE: "Annoying" plugins on official list - Added by Jan Niggemann (redmine.org team member) over 5 years ago

 Dear Richard and others,